SasView/sasview/src/sans/models/media/model_functions.rst

 .. _StarPolymer:

-**2.2.30.
+**2.2.28.
 Star Polymer with Gaussian Statistics**

+This model is also known as the Benoit Star model.

+*2.2.28.1.
+Definition*

 For a star with *f* arms:

 .. image:: img/star1.PNG

+where

 .. image:: img/star2.PNG

+and

 .. image:: img/star3.PNG

-where is the ensemble average radius of gyration squared of an arm.
+is the square of the ensemble average radius-of-gyration of an arm.

 REFERENCE